 “If you say ‘no’ to something, you will miss out.
 I like to take opportunities and make the best of them.
 My parents would always say to me to give it a go.”

-“As well as the usual decisions that are typical for any couple contemplating having a baby, we also had the added questions of what my injury would mean during my pregnancy, the birth itself and of course the everyday issues of raising children,” Katie said.
+“As well as the usual decisions typical for any couple contemplating having a baby, we also had the added questions of what my injury would mean during my pregnancy, the birth itself and of course the everyday issues of raising children,” Katie said.

 “But like anything, I saw our situation as a challenge that was more than worth the hard times.”